-Wooptix WFP is capable of achieving spatial resolutions orders of magnitude higher than conventional wave front sensors.
+Wooptix WFP can achieve better spatial resolutions than conventional wavefront sensors.

 By measuring the reflected light from a surface we can provide a detailed elevation map of the surface, with the advantage of needing only one shot (no scanning needed) and high levels of accuracy and precision.